A mathematical programming-based solution method for the nonstationary inventory problem under correlated demand: A stochastic optimisation model under policy Lg

-In this section we reformulate the stochastic dynamic programming as a stochastic programming model capturing the $(R, S)$ policy.
-This reformulation is done by compacting Eq. (\ref{2.2obj2-1})-(\ref{2.2obj2-3}), and replacing the immediate costs with Eq. (\ref{ffunction}).
-Then the stochastic programming formulation is given in Fig. \ref{spmodel}.
+At the beginning of the planning horizon, the initial inventory level is $I_0$, and we observed no demand realisations, i.e., $F_t=\O$.
+Following the $(R, S)$ policy, the objective is to decide the timing of replenishments $\{\delta_1, \ldots, \delta_T\}$ and the corresponding order-up-to-levels $\{S_1, \ldots, S_T\}$ for the entire planning horizon so that the expected total cost ${C}_1(I_0)$ is minimized.
+Thus, the problem described in Section \ref{sdp} can be formulated as the following stochastic optimization model.

-The objective (\ref{objsp}) is to decide the timing and order-up-to-level of replenishments at the beginning of the planning horizon so as to minimise the expected total cost comprising ordering, holding, and penalty costs.
-Constraints (\ref{sp1}) describe the ordering quantity must be equal to order-up-to-level $S_t$, minus the opening inventory level $I_{t-1}$ if an order is placed, and 0 otherwise.
-Constraints (\ref{sp2}) are the inventory conservation constraints, the close inventory $I_t$ must be equal to the initial inventory level, plus all orders received, minus all conditional demand realised up to period $t$.
-Constraints (\ref{sp2}) set order quantity and order-up-to-level are non-negative; inventory level could be any real number; $\delta_t$ is a binary variable.
+The objective function (\ref{objsp}) fixes the timing of replenishments and the associated order-up-to-levels once and for all at the beginning of the planning horizon.
+Constraints (\ref{sp1}) states that the ordering quantity $Q_t$ is equal to order-up-to-level, minus the opening inventory level at the beginning of period $t$ if an order is placed, and 0 otherwise.
+Constraints (\ref{sp2}) are the inventory conservation constraints.
+The inventory level at the end of period t must be equal to the inventory level at the beginning of this period, plus all received replenishments, minus demand realisations up to period $t$.
+Constraints (\ref{sp2}) specify domains of the order quantity, order-up-to level, inventory level, and binary variable $\delta_t$.